craftercms/docs/source/site-administrators/engine/engine-site-security-guide.rst

     on the mode Engine is running, add one of the following configurations (preview is ignored because normally predefined Personas are used, so there's no need to access the Crafter Profile app).

-    *   **Multi-tenant:** You need to add the access token ID to the Config > site.xml in Studio, and deploy the file to Engine:
+    *   **Multi-tenant:** You need to add the access token ID to the Config > Engine Site Configuration in Studio, and deploy the file to Engine:

         .. code-block:: xml